byronicone/search-results-prototype/README.md

 ## Thank you!

 Hope you enjoyed it, and I'd be absolutely overjoyed to get to meet all of you and potentially join the Rover family.
 My dogs Calvin and Chloe say "woof" to you.
-Translation: Byron is awesome and you should totally invite him on-site!
+Translation: <Redacted> is awesome and you should totally invite <redacted> on-site!

 # Rover Coding Project